 |Azam Orooji1, Mostafa Langarizadeh1, Maryam Hassanzad2, Mohamad Reza Zarkesh3|

-2Pediatric Respiratory Diseases Research Center, National Research Institute of Tuberculosis and Lung Diseases (NRITLD), Masih Daneshvari Hospital, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+2Pediatric Respiratory Diseases Research Center, National Research Institute of Tuberculosis and Lung Diseases, Masih Daneshvari Hospital, Shahid Beheshti University of Medical Sciences, Tehran, Iran

-Materials and Methods: A systematic review was conducted on PubMed, Web of sciences, Scopus, Embase, Medline and Science Direct databases.
-Articles which published between 2007 up to 2017 were evaluated independently by two reviewers for title, abstract and full text, respectively.
-Cases of disagreement were solved in a pair-work discussion.
-Finally based on inclusion criteria, 12 articles entered into the study.
-They were investigated in terms of purpose and application, architecture and structural detail, method of evaluation and the findings.
+Materials and Methods: A systematic review was conducted on PubMed, Web of sciences, Scopus, Embase, Medline, and Science Direct databases.
+The title, abstract, and full text of the articles, published during 2007-2017, were independently evaluated by two reviewers.
+The cases of disagreement were solved in a pair-work discussion.
+Finally, based on inclusion criteria, 12 articles were included in the study and were investigated in terms of the purpose and application, architecture and structural details, as well as the method of evaluation and the findings.

 Cite By, Google Scholar